titusfortner/watigiri/README.md

  dozen wire calls to locate and obtain text information from each, you can make one wire call to obtain the DOM and then quickly locate and obtain all of the information necessary at each element location.

-2. Iterating over a collection of elements.
-One of the times this happens is when locating elements using Regular Expressions.
+2. Iterating over a collection of elements to match a regular expression.
 Watir implements this by locating a subset of elements that might match and then making wire calls on each to check if they actually match the provided regular expression.
 If the number of elements to be checked is large, using Nokogiri can show a significant performance improvement.